Towerism/dotfiles/README.md

 ## zsh

-This configuration automatically starts the emacs daemon and gives several aliases to ~emacsclient -t~.
-It also provides good defaults through the prezto zsh configuration framework, including fuzzy completion, and git integration.
+This provides good defaults through the prezto zsh configuration framework, including fuzzy completion, and git integration.
+It also uses keychain for managing ssh-agent across multiple terminals and Xsessions.
+It creates several aliases to neovim and makes it the default editor.